Curl Creams, Protests, & War: The Untold Legacy Of Madam C.J. Walker

 Walker and her company not only opened doors for the kinds of social and economic changes that would alter women's position in American society forever, but she also paved the way for the kind of inclusive makeup revolution we're seeing right now.
 According to Bundles, Walker would be over the moon about Fenty Beauty.

-She also would have loved the democratization of the beauty industry, with Instagram allowing Black women not only a platform to talk about makeup and their current options, but also opportunities to start their own hair and makeup businesses, like entrepreneur Cashmere Nicole of Beauty Bakerie.
+She also would have loved the democratisation of the beauty industry, with Instagram allowing black women not only a platform to talk about makeup and their current options, but also opportunities to start their own hair and makeup businesses, like entrepreneur Cashmere Nicole of Beauty Bakerie.

 "She would have been the queen of social media," Bundles says.
 "Her very first ad was in 1906, and it had a photograph of herself.
 In 1910, she had a three-picture triptych of a before-and-after.
 If she was traveling by train through a town too small to stop in, she would throw off little packets of fliers for local agents, with pictures and messages.
 That was her Instagram and Twitter."